 7. This unit is suspended under a mounting structure between frames 15 and 16 on the port side of the hood fairing.
-The unit is connected to the pressure and static pipe-lines of the pressure head installation described in Group 3.A of Section 5, Chapter 2 of this volume.
+The unit is connected to the pressure and static pipe-lines of the pressure head installation described in Group 3.A, Section 5, Chapter 2.